Eschatologue/CM_wiki/docs/spells/description/c.md

 Negative energy ripples out in a 60-foot-radius Sphere from a point you choose within range.
 Each creature in that area makes a Constitution saving throw, taking 8d8 Necrotic damage on a failed save or half as much damage on a successful one.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 2d8 for each spell slot level above 6.

 ---

+### Circle of Power

+*Level 5 Abjuration (Cleric, Paladin, Wizard)*

+**Casting Time:** Action
+**Range:** Self (30-foot emanation)
+**Components:** V
+**Duration:** Concentration, up to 10 minutes

+An aura radiates from you in a 30-foot Emanation for the duration.
+While in the aura, you and your allies have Advantage on saving throws against spells and other magical effects.
+When an affected creature makes a saving throw against a spell or magical effect that allows a save to take only half damage, it takes no damage if it succeeds on the save.

+---